 Instead, when it comes to the online legal document templates and services provided by LegalZoom, there is a sweet spot based on a person’s timeline, budget, and paperwork comfort level that will determine if LegalZoom is the right choice.

 What kinds of questions do you have?

-Though LegalZoom has an extensive area of its website dedicated to “Common Questions,” the answers provided are from the general public and are neither drafted, supported, nor vetted by LegalZoom.
+Though the LegalZoom website has an extensive area dedicated to “Common Questions,” the answers provided are from the general public and are neither drafted, supported, nor vetted by LegalZoom.

 How much are you willing to pay?